Angel-125/FlyingSaucers/GameData/WildBlueIndustries/FlyingSaucers/Readme.txt

 --RELEASE NOTES---

+0.3.12
+Last release for KSP 1.4.5!

+Bug Fixes & Enhancements
+- Fixed issue where switching Play Modes would cause some files to not be renamed and cause all kinds of fun for players...
+NOTE: For the changes to take effect, you'll need to switch your Play Mode to some mode other than the current one, then switch it to the desired mode.

 0.3.11
 - Added Large Tail Fin: This is a larger version of the Flapjack's tail fin for use on the Excalibur.